If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

-You have two options here: on the one hand, you can sign the form yourself and allow your personal information to be put on public record, and on the other hand, you can use an LLC formation service which will sign the form on behalf of your LLC in Montana and make sure that your personal information isn’t publicly listed by the Secretary of State, as well as drastically cut processing times.
+You have two options here.
+On the one hand, you can sign the form yourself and allow your personal information to be put on public record, and on the other hand, you can use an LLC formation service that will sign the form on behalf of your LLC in Montana and make sure that your personal information isn’t publicly listed by the Secretary of State, as well as drastically cutting processing times.

-Once your form is filled out, you mail it to the office of the Secretary of State along with the required amount to cover the state fee or filing fee.
+Once your form is filled out, you mail it to the office of the Secretary of State, along with the required amount to cover the state fee or filing fee, to the following address:

 Secretary of State

 Helena, MT 59620

 Once you have submitted your form and the money for the filing fee, the Secretary of State will contact you (usually by either phone or email).
 Processing the forms usually takes around 7–10 days.
 Some LLC formation services offer “expedited processing,” which of course makes the processing go considerably faster.